dysmalpy/dysmalpy/docs/installation.rst

 .. warning::
-    This way of installing ``dysmalpy`` will give you a basic installation with most of the functionality, but your ``dysmalpy`` installation will not contain the modules that need to be compiled.
+    This way of installing ``dysmalpy`` will give you a basic installation with most of the functionality, but your ``dysmalpy`` installation will not contain the other modules that you may need for some functionality.

 .. _https://git-scm.com/docs/gittutorial: https://git-scm.com/docs/gittutorial